-- 4.1 Electricity entering or exiting our Distribution System is adjusted to take account of energy that is lost12 as it is distributed through the network.
-This adjustment does not affect distribution charges but is used in energy settlement to take metered consumption to a notional grid supply point so that suppliers' purchases take account for the energy lost on the Distribution System. - 4.2 We are responsible for calculating the Line Loss Factors13 (LLFs) and providing these to Elexon.
-Elexon is the company that manages the BSC. - 4.3 LLFs are used to adjust the metering system volumes to take account of losses on the Distribution System.
+- 4.1 Electricity entering or exiting our Distribution System is adjusted to take account of energy that is lost11 as it is distributed through the network.
+This adjustment does not affect distribution charges but is used in energy settlement to take metered consumption to a notional Grid Supply Point so that suppliers' purchases take account for the energy lost on the Distribution System. - 4.2 We are responsible for calculating the Line Loss Factors (LLFs) and providing these to Elexon, who are the company that manages the BSC. - 4.3 LLFs are used to adjust the metering system volumes to take account of losses on the Distribution System.